scalar-labs/scalar-kubernetes/docs/alerts/Envoy.md

 ```
 [FIRING:1] EnvoyPodsError - warning
-Alert: Pod scalar-envoy-xxxx-yyyy in namespace default has an error status - warning
+Alert: Pod prod-scalar-dl-envoy-xxxx-yyyy in namespace default has an error status - warning
- Description: Pod scalar-envoy-xxxx-yyyy in namespace default has been in pending status for more than 1 minutes.
+ Description: Pod prod-scalar-dl-envoy-xxxx-yyyy in namespace default has been in pending status for more than 1 minutes.
  Details:
   • alertname: EnvoyPodsError
-  • deployment: scalar-envoy
+  • deployment: prod-scalar-dl-envoy
 ```

 #### Resolved

 ```
 [RESOLVED:1] EnvoyPodsError - warning
-Alert: Pod scalar-envoy-xxxx-yyyy in namespace default has an error status - warning
+Alert: Pod prod-scalar-dl-envoy-xxxx-yyyy in namespace default has an error status - warning
- Description: Pod scalar-envoy-xxxx-yyyy in namespace default has been in pending status for more than 1 minutes.
+ Description: Pod prod-scalar-dl-envoy-xxxx-yyyy in namespace default has been in pending status for more than 1 minutes.
  Details:
   • alertname: EnvoyPodsError
-  • deployment: scalar-envoy
+  • deployment: prod-scalar-dl-envoy
 ```

 ### Action Needed

-* Check a kubernetes deployment with `kubectl describe pod scalar-envoy-xxxx-yyyy`
+* Check a kubernetes deployment with `kubectl describe pod prod-scalar-dl-envoy-xxxx-yyyy`
 * Check the log server to pinpoint the root cause of a failure with kubernetes logs on the monitor server `/log/kubernetes/<year>/<month>-<day>/kube.log`